How Summer Classes Affect Financial Aid in the Fall

 Whatever the reason, one thing that should always be considered before enrolling in these classes is the money - can you afford to pay for it?
 Think about how much it will cost for everything - tuition, living expenses, food, and transportation.
 If your parents are paying for your college expenses, you will need to talk to them to find out whether they will have the funds available earlier than anticipated.
 The student might not be able to take on a summer job, which can also affect the anticipated budget.

-Finally, you need to consider whether attending summer school will affect your financial aid package:
+Finally, you need to consider whether attending summer school will affect your financial aid package.
+Here's what to consider.

 If you choose to work part-time and take just a class or two, it might be possible that you can pay for your summer classes out of your earnings and will not need to rely on financial aid support.
 You can turn down a financial aid offer, and reapply for assistance when you return to school again in the fall.
 Attending summer school can be a good way to get a few extra course hours in, but just make sure it does not cause any financial hardship on you or your family.